 Mirrorless Camera and Travel Camera Accessories

-About two years ago I switched from a DSLR to a mirrorless technology.
-I am currently shooting on an Olympus Olympus OMD Em5 Mark II.
+About three years ago, I switched from a DSLR to mirrorless technology.
+I am currently shooting on an Olympus OMD Em5 Mark II.
 As it is a step up from the Canon model of DSLR that I had (now Sarah’s camera), my photo quality has improved.
 The image stabilization system is one of the best.
-What I gave up was weight, as my new camera with all its gear, weighs significantly less than my DSLR.
+What I gave up was weight, as my new camera with all its gear weighs significantly less than my former DSLR.
 I couldn’t be happier with my choice.

 The travel camera accessories I carry include:

 - Olympus 14-150mm lens: While I have several lenses for different purposes, this is my favorite for all around shooting.
-It is the 35mm equivalent of 28-300mm.
+It is equivalent to a 28-300mm full frame lens.
 It is a perfect lens for indoor scenes to sports and landscape photography.

 - Tenba Messenger DNA Camera Bag: I looked around for a while before discovering the perfect camera bag for my mirrorless camera.
-Weatherproof, easy open, secure, and with compartments for all my camera gear, accessories, business cards, and enough personal items that I don’t need to carry anything else for an afternoon out.
+Weatherproof, easy and quiet to open, secure, and with compartments for all my camera gear, accessories, business cards, and enough personal items that I don’t need to carry anything else for an afternoon out.
 It even has a secret spot for a Kindle.

 - Sirui Carbon Fiber Tripod: I have one model down from this one, but the reduced weight of carbon fiber would have been a better choice.
 The tripod is quick to set up, has a ball mounted head, and upward folding legs, which make it more compact for carrying.
 I found it to be the perfect trade-off between super lightweight and steady enough for long exposure.